 Major Jurisdictions

 Canada 2014 through 2020

-United States 2017 through 2020
+United States

-Austria
+Austria 2015 through 2020

-Germany 2014 through 2020
+Germany

-Netherlands 2015 through 2020
+Netherlands

 As at December 31, 2020, the Trust has approximately \$165.2 million of losses and other deductible temporary differences in various tax jurisdictions that the Trust believes is not probable that it will be realized.
 As a result, no deferred tax asset has been recognized for these losses and other deductible temporary differences as of December 31, 2020.
 Included in this number are Canadian capital loss carryforwards that do not expire of \$116.7 million.